Adjunct Instructor of Music (Percussion)

-Mr. Trigg has been an Adjunct Professor of Music and Area Coordinator of Percussion since 1995 at The College of New Jersey, where he teaches:
+Mr. Trigg has is Adjunct Professor of Music and Area Coordinator of Percussion at The College of New Jersey, where he teaches:

 - MUS 123: Beginning Class Percussion

-William Trigg is well known as a specialist in 20th & 21st Century music.
-He has premiered solo works by Babbitt, Bouchard, Dlugoszewski, Kupferman, Shapey, & Volans, and was solo marimbist in the New York City Ballet’s premiere production of Michael Torke’s “Echo”.
-William Trigg is a member of the Brooklyn Philharmonic, the Car Music Project, Ensemble Pi, and the Glass Farm Ensemble.
-He has performed and recorded with the Chamber Music Society of Lincoln Center, the Manhattan Marimba Quartet, Steve Reich & Musicians, the Philip Glass Ensemble, the Group for Contemporary Music, the New Music Consort, Musicians’ Accord, Parnassus, Abandon, Newband, the Erick Hawkins Dance Company, the Orchestra of St. Luke’s, the American Composers Orchestra, and numerous others.
-Mr. Trigg has premiered over 100 solo, chamber, and orchestral works.
+William Trigg is well-known as a specialist in twentieth- and twenty-first century music.
+He has premiered solo works by Babbitt, Bouchard, Dlugoszewski, Kupferman, Shapey, and Volans, and was solo marimbist in the New York City Ballet’s premiere production of Michael Torke’s Echo.
+Mr. Trigg is a member of the Brooklyn Philharmonic, the Car Music Project, Ensemble Pi, and the Glass Farm Ensemble.
+He has performed and recorded with the Chamber Music Society of Lincoln Center, the Manhattan Marimba Quartet, Steve Reich and Musicians, the Philip Glass Ensemble, the Group for Contemporary Music, the New Music Consort, Musicians’ Accord, Parnassus, Abandon, Newband, the Erick Hawkins Dance Company, the Orchestra of St. Luke’s, the American Composers Orchestra, and numerous others.
+Mr. Trigg has premiered more than 100 solo, chamber, and orchestral works.